farnsworth87/projects/README.md

 My Github user page is at: https://github.com/farnsworth87

-My Github Pages repo can be foudn at: http://farnsworth87.github.io/projects/
+My Github Pages repo can be found at: http://farnsworth87.github.io/projects/

 Currently i am building a new chamber of understanding